Skip to content

 How Modeling Agencies Actually Work

-Let’s start with the basics.
-A modeling agency acts as an intermediary between models and clients (brands, magazines, advertisers, designers).
-The agency finds you work, negotiates your rates, manages your schedule, and handles the business side so you can focus on showing up and doing the job.
+A modeling agency acts as an intermediary between models and clients — brands, magazines, advertisers, designers.
+The agency finds you work, negotiates your rates, manages your schedule, and handles the business side.
+Everybody knows this in theory.
+What most beginners don’t understand is the critical detail about how legitimate agencies make money.

 The Commission Model

-Here’s the critical thing to remember: if an agency asks you to pay upfront fees, that’s a major red flag.
+If an agency asks you to pay upfront fees, that is a major red flag.
 Legitimate agencies do not charge models for the privilege of being represented.
-Some agencies may advance costs for things like comp cards or test shoots and deduct those from future earnings, but they should never require payment before you’ve earned anything.
+Walk away.

 What Agencies Do for You

-• Bookings: They have relationships with clients and actively pitch you for jobs
+• Bookings: Industry relationships that actively pitch you for jobs

-• Negotiation: They negotiate your rates and contract terms
+• Negotiation: Better rates and contract terms than you’d secure alone

-• Protection: They vet clients, ensure safe working conditions, and handle legal issues
+• Protection: Client vetting, safe working conditions, legal issue handling

 Types of Modeling Agencies